 Curb your enthusiasm.
 As soon as the merchant perceives the "I gotta have that!" in you, you'll never get the best price.
 He assumes Americans have the money to buy what they really want.
 Keep a poker face and don't settle for the first counter-offer.

 Employ a third person.
 Use your friend who is worried about the ever-dwindling budget or who doesn't like the price or who is bored and wants to return to the hotel.
 This trick can work to bring the price down faster.

 Impress the merchant with your knowledge.
 You'll earn some respect — and be more likely to get good quality.
 Istanbul has very good leather coats for a fraction of the US cost.
 Before my trip I talked to some leather-coat sellers and was much better prepared to confidently pick out a good coat in Istanbul.

 Ask for a deal on multiple items.
 See if the merchant will give you a better price if you buy in bulk (three necklaces instead of one).
 The more they think they can sell, the more flexible they may become.

 Offer to pay cash at stalls that take credit cards.
 You can expect to pay cash for most things at street markets, but some merchants who sell pricier goods (nice jewelry, artwork, etc.) take credit cards, too.
 They're often more willing to strike a deal if you pay cash, since they don't lose any profit to credit-card fees.

 Obey the rules.
-Don’t hurry.
+Don't hurry.
 Bargaining is rarely rushed.
 Make sure you are dealing with someone who has the authority to bend a price downward.
-Bid carefully.
+Bid respectfully.
 If a merchant accepts your price (or vice versa), you must buy the item.